TOAST-DOCS/RDS-FOR-MARIADB/en/db-instance-new.md

 ## Backup

 You can prepare in advance to recover the database of your DB instance in case of failure.
-You can perform backups from the web console whenever necessary or you can set up periodic backups.
+You can perform backups from the console whenever necessary or you can set up periodic backups.
 Refer to [Backup](backup-and-restore/#_1) for more information.

 ## Restoration